How To Replace Wood Staircase Spindles With Iron Balusters

 - These are the decorative iron balusters we installed.

-- Metal baluster shoes: some flat and some angled (you'll need to count how many flat or angled ones you'll need)
+- Metal baluster shoes: some flat and some angled (count how many flat or angled ones you'll need)

 - Sand Paper